 "[Evans] expressed his frustration with the company taking a blind eye to blatant racism against him and allowing an overtly racist culture," Schulz wrote. "[Evans] also stated that Founders should not allow this to happen.
 However, nothing was done beyond the write-up."

-Evans claimed he learned the coworker who made the Kwame comment was overheard making other racist remarks, including a complaint about Founders Detroit's "dark" clientele — a reference to skin color.
+Evans alleged that he learned the coworker who made the Kwame comment was overheard making other racist remarks, including a complaint about Founders Detroit's "dark" clientele — a reference to skin color.

 Evans alleged that he agreed to delay the trip to Grand Rapids, but was called into Ryan's office on his next shift and fired before he could file the complaint.